Skip to main content

 Testing

-import { createRouterTransport } from '@bufbuild/connect';
+import { ElizaService } from "@buf/connectrpc_eliza.connectrpc_es/connectrpc/eliza/v1/eliza_connect";

-import { ElizaService } from '@buf/bufbuild_eliza.bufbuild_connect-es/buf/connect/demo/eliza/v1/eliza_connect';
+import { SayResponse } from "@buf/connectrpc_eliza.connectrpc_es/connectrpc/eliza/v1/eliza_pb";

-import { SayResponse } from '@buf/bufbuild_eliza.bufbuild_connect-es/buf/connect/demo/eliza/v1/eliza_pb';
+import { createRouterTransport } from "@connectrpc/connect";

-createRouterTransport(({ service }) => {
+const mockTransport = createRouterTransport(({ service }) => {

 service(ElizaService, {

-say: () => new SayResponse({ sentence: 'I feel happy.' })
+say: () => new SayResponse({ sentence: "I feel happy." }),

 });